al-gladkow/SanFrancisco-Housing/README.md

     * Set the `frame_height` parameter to 500.
     * Include a descriptive title.

-Note that your resulting plot should appear similar to the following image:

 ![A screenshot depicts an example of a scatter plot created with hvPlot and GeoViews.](challenge-files/Images/6-4-geoviews-plot.png)

-5. Use the interactive map to answer the following question:
+1. Use the interactive map to answer the following question:

     * Which neighborhood has the highest gross rent, and which has the highest sale price per square foot?